Sage-Bionetworks/portalsDocs/articles/challenge_participation.md

 ## Join or Create a Team
 Although not mandatory, we encourage you to be part of a team.
 You can either join a team or create your own team of collaborators.
 See instructions on how to form your own team of collaborators [here](http://docs.synapse.org/articles/teams.html).
 It is important to note that you **cannot** be on more than one team.
 Once you have submitted as a team or individual, you cannot submit as another team.
+After you form a team, you must register your team to the challenge - there will be a place to do this in every challenge wiki.

 ## Accessing Challenge Data
 The data stored in the Synapse data repository can be accessed using the Synapse website or programmatically using the Synapse R or Python clients.
 Instructions on using Synapse are provided in the [Synapse User Guide](http://docs.synapse.org/).
 File descriptions are provided on the Data Description page in each challenge wiki.
 See instructions